udacity/CarND-Capstone/Traffic_Light_Detection/README.md

 Not all dataset need to be used, and it is possible to just run the following commands for the datasets you wish to use.

 ### Udacity
 In the first iteration of this project, we ended up combining the three first datasets: carla_training, carla_testing, simulator.
 The combination of these three datasets adds up to a total of 2,613 images.
 We called this collection **Mixed** dataset.
-The results overall were good enough that, we didn't see a priority investing extra time and computation in retraining the model with the other public datasets, given the time constraints we had in delivering the first version of this project.
+The results of the model sufficiently met our needs, achieving a good balance between accuracy and fast running time.
+Because of this, we didn't see a priority investing extra time and computation in retraining the model with the other public datasets, given the time constraints we had in delivering the first version of this project.
 We will consider retraining the model on these datasets on the second iteration of this project.

 In order to train the model using the TensorFlow Object Detection API, the images supplied needed to be converted into [TensorFlow Record file format](https://www.tensorflow.org/guide/extend/formats).
 We've supplied the utility file `create_tf_record.py` that converts the annotated images into a TensorFlow Record, optionally splitting the dataset into train and validation.